Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 _The packages in the main Debian and Ubuntu archives still only ship with GNU Octave support, hence the package to install is_ **`octave-psychtoolbox-3`**.

-Use the script `DownloadAdditionsForNeuroDebian` after the package installation to post-install the Matlab versions of the binary MEX routines as well.
+Use the script `DownloadAdditionsForNeuroDebian` after the package installation to post-install our Matlab versions of the binary MEX routines as well.

 The advantage of the above repositories is that third-party dependencies are automatically installed by the package manager.